Lgoldfinch/green-screen/README.md

 Need to rank companies based on emissions.
 Do we just order them by emissions?
 We can probably order by emissions for now.

-For a user, we add all scores for a users transactions and give a rating.
+32For a user, we add all scores for a users transactions and give a rating.